stamparm/maltrail/README.md

 the sensor.

 The condensed observable store (`USE_CONDENSED_STORAGE`, `meta.sqlite`) supports the server's novelty and retro-hunt views.
+The per-day event-log sidecar index (`USE_EVENT_INDEX`, `LOG_DIR/index/*.sqlite`, roughly twice the log size on disk) is what makes `/counts` exact and `/hunt` fast; it is maintained incrementally from the logs themselves and can be rebuilt with `server.py --rebuild-index`.
 Compatibility with the retired sensor is documented in [`sensor/docs/COMPATIBILITY.md`](sensor/docs/COMPATIBILITY.md).

 ### Event retention